Buage/HideAFile/HideAFile/README.md

 1- How To Use?

-A- So Fist , You Will Need To Extract The Folder And Put The HideAFile.bat program where is your file to hide.
+A- So Fist , You Will Need To Extract The Folder And Put The File To Hide And The File That Contain The Hidden File In The HideAFile Folder , You Can Move It Later.

 B- When Its Done , You Can Run The Program.